Funds, Campaigns, and Approaches in Blackbaud eTapestry

 Depending on your organization’s fund, campaign, and approach structure and your reporting requirements, you can make campaign and approach required fields.
 Fund is a required field by default.

-Making these fields required will improve the consistency of data in your database, but it can cause friction if no value can be associated with the transaction (because you cannot save a transaction record unless all required fields are complete).
+Making these fields required will improve the consistency of data in your database, but doing so can cause friction if no value can be associated with the transaction.
+You cannot save a transaction record unless all required fields are complete.

 How to report on performance